Findings: Suicide in Long-Term Care

 As our care managers have worked with clients and families over the years, we have seen a huge gap in the experience of aging.
 This gap is not based on the medical conditions or health of the person.
 Mostly, it is based on the attitude they (and their families and providers) take, communication and planning.
 Those that express their concerns and plan ahead, while not being able to control everything, gain a sense of agency.
 Two people with almost identical circumstances can have vastly different experiences.

 Take control of your experience of aging.
-Click Here for a copy of our comprehensive aging wisely checklist and schedule a consultation today.
+Get your free copy of our Comprehensive Aging Wisely Checklist and schedule a consultation today.

 Transitioning to Long-Term Care: A High-Risk Time for Elderly Suicide

 We can all understand how difficult it can be for a person moving to a long-term care facility.
 Elders face an increased risk of suicide for up to eight months after transitioning to a long-term care facility.
 They’re dealing with not only a huge amount of change, but a sense of loss.
 Therefore, we need to support elders better before, during and after this transition.

 An elder who feels involved in the process comes to the situation with a different perspective.
 This points to the need to plan well in advance of a crisis and discuss these issues.
 While no one likes to do so, we simply must.
 Though there are situations where it feels like there’s “no choice” there are typically ways to involve the person in the process and offer options.

 Next, we need to really think through how to support our loved one as they transition to a new setting.
 In what ways can we help them adjust, introduce them to the new routine and people?
 How can we keep them connected with their favorite things and what makes life meaningful to them?

 In order to ensure a smoother transition and address these issues, we must make care planning more holistic.
 While it’s vital to properly handle medication and nutrition needs, the emotional, spiritual and social components are equally important.
 We should place more emphasis on these factors within all types of senior care and service structures.